 AP VoteCast: Texas voters sour on state of nation

-Voters in Texas made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.
+Voters in Texas gave President Donald Trump its 38 electoral votes while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

+In the race for president, Biden led Trump among voters under 45 but Trump was preferred among older voters.

+Both Black voters and Latino voters were more likely to favor Biden.
+Trump had an advantage over Biden among white voters.

-Republican presidential candidates have won Texas’ 38 electoral votes going back 40 years and winning the state is considered essential to a victory for Trump.
-But shifting suburbs and a booming population have raised Democrats’ hopes for winning the state.
+Republican presidential candidates have won the state going back 40 years, but shifting suburbs and a booming population had raised Democrats’ hopes.

 Corbin Clark, 29, a forklift driver, said Tuesday was the first time he had ever voted.
 Clark voted for Biden at a community center in Acres Homes, a historically African-American neighborhood in northwest Houston.